I am alive and thriving today because no matter what happened, I was determined to stay the course of my recovery and do more than just survive.

 Life is bright and shiny at 40.
 It doesn’t look the way I expected it to, but it feels better than I ever imagined.
 Since we’re all still learning about what modern recovery looks like, and I’ve been writing about mine since I started, I compiled two lists that help consolidate the way I feel about all this.
 Here’s the first list of what I’ve learned:

 That’s just life.
 I had this sense that if I made it five years, my life would be merry.
 It doesn’t work that way.
 Business is up and down, relationships come and go, and then as you get older, you start to lose people.
-However, if you’re prepared and armed with a toolbox full of tools, you can survive the disappointments and heartbreak.
+However, if you’re prepared and armed with a toolbox to help, you can survive disappointments and heartbreak.

 I needed enlightenment in many areas.
 Learning healthy boundaries was an unexpected adventure, as was sober dating.
 Both caused me as much discomfort as getting sober did.
 Seriously, detaching from enmeshed relationships felt physically painful to me at times.
 Learning to use food as fuel, not comfort, and becoming financially responsible was also difficult and stressful.
 There were years it felt like I was training for a recovery Olympics that I wanted no part in.
 But, somewhere along the way, I built a well-rounded recovery lifestyle.
 I’m almost to the point where I have every aspect of my life organized.
 Almost.